-9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? □ Pet Shop □ Rescue organisation or shelter □ Unsure ⋈ N/A 10.
-Who should be responsible for bearing the cost of that assessment? ☐ Pet Shop ☐ Rescue organisation or shelter ☐ Unsure ☑ N/A If puppy shops were able to source dogs from rescue organisations, the latter should bear the costs due to the prohibitive costs which pet shops will bear in relocating to suitable premises.
-These costs are already likely to render the transition completely unviable.
-However, if puppy shops can sell from breeders, there would be no problem with health-related costs being borne by pet shops as my current business model demonstrates.
-11. Who should be responsible for carrying out the health and behaviour assessment? ☑ Veterinarian ☑ Dog behaviouralist ☑ Dog trainers ☐ Other - please specify: ☐ Unsure Questions - Veterinarians 12.
-What aspects of a dog's health and behaviour should be assessed by a veterinarian?☐ Physical health
+- 9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment?

+- □ Pet Shop

+- ⊠ Rescue organisation or shelter

+- □ Unsure

+10. Who should be responsible for bearing the cost of that assessment?

+- ⊠ Pet Shop

+- \boxtimes Rescue organisation or shelter

+- □ Unsure

+- 11. Who should be responsible for carrying out the health and behaviour assessment?

+- \boxtimes Veterinarian

+- ☑ Dog behaviouralist

+- ☑ Dog trainers

+- ☑ Other please specify: How will they be accredited to do this work?

+- □ Unsure

+Questions - Veterinarians

+- 12. What aspects of a dog's health and behaviour should be assessed by a veterinarian?

+- □ Physical health

-□ T emperament
+- □ Temperament

-Response to adverse situations (noise etc.)
+- □ Response to adverse situations (noise etc.)

-Ability to be trained
+- \Box Ability to be trained

-nteraction with other animals
+- □ Interaction with other animals

-Other - please specify:
+- □ Other please specify:

-13.What would this cost?
+- 13. What would this cost?